hackclub/jams/jams/singles/voxel-animation/en-US.md

 This might be a boring but necessary explanation, please **bare with me for a bit.**.

 Well behind the `tick % 64 > 31` formula is a really smart way to do consistent rotation.
 Let's start by dissecting the first part, `tick % 64`.
 If you think about it, the animation goes on forever, each frame the `tick` variable will be increased by 1.
-That is great for animations that stop after a while but for continous animations there is a flaw, because we can't check if the tick is less than a value, let's say `32` more than one time.
+That is great for animations that stop after a while but for continuous animations there is a flaw, because we can't check if the tick is less than a value, let's say `32` more than one time.

 **But!** with the modulo(`%`) operator we can, since every time we use it with a number, i.e. `64`, the values will **always** be from the range of 0 to 63, no other exceptions.
 We can use that to our **advantage**, since half of the time (0 to 30) we will be going right and the other half of the time (31 to 63) we will go the other way, cancelling each other out!